-Here you will find informative descriptions of the different cuts and styles of wedding veils.
+Here you will find informative descriptions of the different cuts and styles of wedding veils, and standard lengths.

 Standard cut wedding veils are the most common cut.
 They are a great choice for any bride and considered a "safe" choice.
 The edge of the veil runs up the sides and is gathered into the comb.These veils usually have a teardrop shape but can also be cut with square corners or in a more circular shape.
 Standard veils are available in one, two or three layers!
 Look at the images below for examples of standard cut veils in one and two layer styles.